 Eventually, if things are going well, you can introduce the aggressive dog to the other dog and allow the dogs to sniff each other.
 Check out the video below to see an example of a parallel walk with a reactive and neutral dog.

-One of the most important components of rehabilitating a reactive dog is keeping your reactive dog comfortable.
+One of the most important components of rehabilitating a dog that’s aggressive on leash is keeping your leash-reactive dog comfortable.
 He’s already got enough stress hormones coursing through his body!